Top 10 Benefits of a Good Night’s Sleep

-A good night’s sleep is vital to our physical health and emotional well-being.
-That’s why the benefits of good sleep should never be underestimated and why getting a proper rest on a regular basis isn’t just a good idea, it’s an essential one.
-And to prove it, we’ve put together the top 10 reasons why a better sleep means a better you.
+A good night’s sleep is vital to our physical health and emotional wellbeing.
+That’s why the benefits of good sleep should never be underestimated and getting a proper rest on a regular basis isn’t just a good idea, it’s an essential one.
+To prove it, we’ve put together the top 10 reasons why a better sleep means a better you.

-If your body doesn’t get enough sleep, it can react by producing an elevated level of stress hormones, which are a natural result of today’s faster paced lifestyles.
+If your body doesn’t get enough sleep, it can react by producing an elevated level of stress hormones, which are a natural result of today’s fast-paced lifestyles.
 Deep and regular sleep can help prevent this.

 Higher blood pressure increases your chances of heart attacks and strokes, but getting plenty of restful sleep encourages a constant state of relaxation that can help reduce blood pressure and generally keep it under control.

-While you’re sleeping your body is producing extra protein molecules that can strengthen your ability to fight infection.
-So if you’re feeling a bit run down and you don’t want it to turn into a full-blown cold, go to bed early and get lots of rest.
+While you’re sleeping your body is producing extra protein molecules that can strengthen your ability to fight infections.
+If you’re feeling a bit run down and don’t want it to turn into a full-blown cold, go to bed early and get lots of rest.

 Unfortunately, sleep won’t directly make you lose weight, but it can help you keep it under control by regulating the hormones that affect your appetite and reducing your cravings for high calorie foods.